SamG101-Developer/Strict-Python/README.md

 # Strict-Python
-Strict Python is a small libary that enforces several concepts from other language, reducing the flexibility and ensuring better safety in certain areas of Python code.
+Strict Python is a small library that enforces several concepts from other language, reducing the flexibility and ensuring better safety in certain areas of Python code.

 ### Functionality
 - Type checking on function parameters -> checked against annotations